 - A. The event warrants downgrade to Event Level 2.
 All contacts on Event Level 1 Notification Flow Chart shall be notified of downgrade from Event Level 1 to Event Level 2.
 The event level may be downgraded if the pond water surface elevation, h, is as follows:

 - Pond A: $h \le 437$ ft

-- Pond A': $h \le 436.5$ ft
+- Pond A': h < 436.5 ft

 - B. The event remains at the current Event Level.
 The event level shall remain at Event Level 1 as long as the pond water surface elevation, h, is as follows:

 - Pond A: h > 437 ft

 - Pond A': h > 436.5 ft

 - C. The event can be terminated after a failure event occurs and the pond completely drains to a point where there is no further threat to human loss of life, injury, or property damage.

-A) EVENT LEVEL 2 B) EVENT LEVEL 1 C) TERMINATED Go to Event Level 2 Notification Continue recommended actions Go to Termination and Follow-Up Chart on this sheet (Section 4)
+A) EVENT LEVEL 2 B) EVENT LEVEL 1 B) EVENT LEVEL 1 C) TERMINATED Go to Event Level 2 Notification Continue recommended actions Go to Termination and Follow-Up Chart on this sheet (Section 4)

-EVENT: Sabotage LEVEL: 3 ACTION DATA SHEET: F3 RECOMMENDED ACTIONS EAP Coordinator: Time/Dat A. Make sure notifications to all parties are completed in accordance with the outline included in Completed
+EVENT: Sabotage LEVEL: 3 ACTION DATA SHEET: F3 RECOMMENDED ACTIONS EAP Coordinator: Time/Date A. Make sure notifications to all parties are completed in accordance with the outline included in Completed Completed

-- A. Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2.
+- Section 2.2.
 When notifying the Warning/Evacuation Director or designee, request additional security as appropriate. - B. Immediately commence a careful inspection of all perimeter and interior dikes and inlet/outlet piping for the entire Ash Pond System to determine if there are any signs of damage, degradation, or structural instability.
 This should be done without compromising the safety of anyone performing the inspection. - C. Record all information, observations, and actions on an Event Log Form (Form 3.1). - D. At the completion of the field inspection, contact the Engineering Director or designee by telephone and report the latest observations and dike conditions.